Digital Transformation In Healthcare (+Use Cases, Benefits, Trends)

 The global smart hospital market was valued at $29 billion in 2021 and is expected to jump to $59 billion by 2026.

-3. Internet of Things (IOT)
+3. Internet of Things (IoT)

-An Internet of Things based healthcare architecture consists of a perception, network, and an application layer.
-The perception layer consists of sensors that collect vital information with the help of GPS, medical sensors, smart devices and RFIDs.
-This layer helps in the acquisition of a multitude of physiological parameters about the patient.
+This layer helps acquire a multitude of physiological parameters about the patient.
 The network layer includes wired and wireless networks that communicate and store information collected in the perception layer.
 This information is shared either locally or at a centralized location.
-Finally, the application layer processes this data and delivers application specific services to the user.
+Finally, the application layer processes this data and delivers application-specific services to the user.

-4. Artificial intelligence and machine learning
+4. Artificial intelligence (AI) and machine learning

 One example of an artificial intelligence (AI) device in healthcare is the AliveCor KardiaMobile EKG Monitor.
 This device uses AI algorithms to analyze heart rhythms and detect abnormal patterns that could indicate a heart condition.
 The AI algorithms can also detect atrial fibrillation (AFib), which is a common heart condition that can lead to stroke if left untreated.